 Your training will be mainly on the job, in areas such as CAD and product knowledge.
 Throughout your career, you'll be required to enhance your expertise through in-service training to acquire specialist knowledge of equipment and software.

 External short courses are available, in a number of relevant topics, delivered by organisations such as the CSD.
 Training is also available in professional business practice areas, such as:

 Continuing professional development (CPD) is very important and organisations such as the CSD support this.
 It's also important to read industry press and keep up with developments in the field.
 The following organisations can help with this:

 Studying at postgraduate level can develop your management skills and may be supported by your employer.
 Search postgraduate courses in business administration.

 Relevant professional courses in a range of design management subjects are offered by the Design Business Association (DBA).

 Progression to the role of senior designer is the usual next step, although opportunities in smaller consultancies and organisations are often limited.
 In which case, progression is more likely through movement between employers or even between related fields of design, as opportunities arise.

-Depending upon the type of experience gained and your personal interests, progression from senior designer is sometimes possible to higher positions, such as creative director, or to a management role, such as new business director or project manager.
+Depending upon your personal interests and the type of experience you’ve gained, you may be able to progress from the position of senior designer to creative director.
+Or, to a higher management role, such as that of new business director or project manager.